 Does A Durable Power Of Attorney Need To Be Notarized?

-To be effective in Texas, the following the durable power of attorney must
+To be effective in Texas, a durable power of attorney must:

 - be in writing